mieweb/docs/content/rapid-deployment/review-sessions/review-session-medication-management-electronic-prescribing.md

 ![](../review-session-medication-management-electronic-prescribing.assets/1077ec858d2a1c8e5d09f3545a2944db.png)

-1. Once all fields have been entered, click the <strong>Prescribe</strong> button to submit the prescription.
+6. Once all fields have been entered, click the <strong>Prescribe</strong> button to submit the prescription.
 When the medication is finished being prescribed, that medication will be available for reuse.
-It will populate all all of the same data entered, originally.
+It will populate all of the same data entered, originally.

 #### Use a Remembered Prescription